top of page

 Structure

-A skeleton government consists of executive departments that are scaled-down versions of themselves (or "bare bones") when considering the minimal services that they provide.
-This allows for an extremely low federal tax rate that will result in improving the overall economy of the nation.
+A skeleton government consists of the various executive departments that are scaled-down versions of themselves (or "bare bones") when considering the minimal services that they provide.
+This allows for an extremely low federal tax rate that will result in improving the welfare and overall economy of the nation.

 Advantages